cypress-io/cypress-documentation/source/ja/guides/core-concepts/dashboard-service.md

 ## User requests

 Users can "request" access to a given organization.
 If a developer on your team has access to Cypress and your project's source code - they can request to be given access to your organization.
-This means instead of you having to invite team members up front, they can simply request access and you can choose to accept or deny them access.
+This means instead of you having to invite team members up front, they can request access and you can choose to accept or deny them access.

 # Open Source Plan